 If you're 65 and over, it's vital that you have your seasonal flu vaccination.
 Flu is not simply a bad cold – and it can increase your risk of more serious illness.
-A seasonal flu jab will help protect you at the time of the year when you are most vulnerable.
+Even if the weather's mild, flu is in season throughout winter.
+Getting the jab jab will help protect you at the time of the year when you are most vulnerable.

 Why should I have the flu jab?

-People aged 65 and over are at greater risk of having serious complications from the flu compared with younger, healthy adults.
+As we age, our immune system becomes weaker and less able to fight off viruses.
+Even fit and healthy older people are more vulnerable to catching the flu, and at a greater risk of having serious complications from the flu compared to when they were younger.
 These complications could include developing bronchitis or pneumonia.
 Catching flu can also make some existing conditions worse.

 Who can have a free flu jab?